-Fight Suffolk County DWI Charges With A Former Prosecutor
+Fight Long Island DWI Charges With A Former Prosecutor

 Drivers of all backgrounds could find themselves facing serious driving while intoxicated (DWI) charges.
 Intoxicated driving is a relatively common violation in Suffolk County and Nassau County.
 However, the penalties can still be severe.

 The Law Office of Bryan E. Cameron will take your side no matter the circumstances.
-As a former criminal prosecutor, our Suffolk County DWI defense lawyer fully understands how the other side operates.
-He has successfully defended numerous clients across New York against DWIs, and he can represent you.
+As a former criminal prosecutor, our Long Island DWI defense lawyer fully understands how the other side operates.
+Our DUI lawyers successfully defended numerous clients across New York against DWIs, and we can represent you throughout Suffolk County, Nassau County, and throughout NY.

-The Stakes Are High In A Suffolk County DWI Case
+The Stakes Are High In A Long Island DWI Case

 The consequences of a DWI conviction can be serious, ranging from economic damage to jail time.
 You could lose your vehicle or your license, which could also affect your career if your job requires driving.